PricelessToolkit/CapiBridge/README.md

 > With MQTT-Autodiscovery, there's no need to configure anything in Home Assistant manually.
 Any sensor or node that sends a JSON string with special keys `('k' for the gateway private key and 'id' for the node name, both of which are mandatory)` will be automatically discovered.
 Refer to the table below for details, and of course, full ESP32 examples are provided.

-## Sensor / Node Example

-JSON String Sent by a Sensor/Node:
+## JSON String Sent by a Sensor/Node:

 ```json
 {